Information for Users of PAF

 Scrapbook Items linked to your Internet Files

-Now link to scrapbook items you have stored on the Internet as well as on the hard drive.
-When a data file is later shared, the pictures do not have to be sent along with the file, as they can be accessed from the Internet.
+Now, you can link to scrapbook items that you have stored on the Internet, as well as on the hard drive.
+When a data file contining these Internet Scrapbook links is later shared, the pictures do not have to be sent along with the file, as they can be accessed from the Internet.

 Back to Top